janmoelter/Z-BRAIN-registration/README.md

 ## Overview

-The idea of this work is to first register a volumetric summary image to larval zebrafish's brain to a common reference atlas.
+The idea of this work is to first register a summary volume image of a larval zebrafish's brain to a common reference atlas.
 In a second step, the transformation which describes this registration and specifically its inverse is used to map the brain regions that are defined in the reference atlas back which results in a segmentation of the data.

 As the common reference atlas, we use the Z-BRAIN atlas, which has been created by the group around Florian Engert at Harvard University and has since become widely adopted in the zebrafish community as an atlas for neuroanatomical features of the larval zebrafish (Randlett et al., 2015).